markstepchin/camp_signup_3.0/README.md

 ### Structure

 The frontend is build with ReactJS.
 The user data is stored in a Firebase Realtime Database.
 The payment processing code is in an ExpressJS app running on a Firebase Cloud Function.

+### Code that I'm proud of
+The inputs in the app are controlled components, with the [Form Component](https://github.com/markstepchin/camp_signup_3.0/blob/master/src/Forms/Form.js) maintaining the state, handling mutations, and doing validations